jimrothstein/docs/medical_notes.md

 breathing hard b/c nose blocked up.  (not respiratory)
 -   Dr.  no point in Covid test at long as healthier each day;  nothing to treat anyway
+-   update:  24DEC  still recovery from 2nd illness ...
+Nose stuffed; especially
+and night.
+Almost painful to swallow.
+Unusual to linger this long.